nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 ## About the Author

-**Nobert Momoh** is the creator of OVASABI.
+**Nobert Momoh** is the creator of Master by Ovasabi.
 Driven by a passion for simplicity, fairness, and digital legacy, Nobert believes in building systems that serve people and endure beyond their creators.
 This project is a reflection of that vision—and an open invitation to all who share it.

 ## Acknowledgments